-- You can choose the optional anti-reflection board which minimises the mirroring of the DMD/topper screens on the playfield glass.
+- You can choose the optional anti-reflection plate which minimises the mirroring of the DMD/topper screens on the playfield glass.
 This is mounted just below the DMD, and is a simple solution for people who find the reflected score display distracting.
 Just let us know if you'd like it on your build.

 - We use a tinted perspex overlay on the lighting matrix at the rear of the playfield and tinted covers/channels for the addressable LED strips on the sides (if matrix lighting is fitted).
 This reduces the "halo effect" and "flaring" of the lights, while still providing a spectacular show.
 You can turn the matrix lighting off completely with a switch inside the coin door if a family member or guest is adversely affected by flashing lights.

-- We use locally manufactured, powder-coated metalwork for our hinges, legs, brackets, lockdown bars, plates, side rails, trims, and so on.
+- We use locally manufactured, powder-coated metalwork for our hinges, legs, brackets, front ("lockdown') bars, plates, side rails, trims, and so on.
 This not only provides work for other Aussie small businesses, but it guarantees supply which is the principal reason for going with locally made parts.
 We feel it is extremely unprofessional to hold up client builds due to delayed shipments from overseas or local parts suppliers.

 Another reason for switching to local manufacture is that we've ordered supposedly "genuine" Bally/Williams pinball legs from several places and found that they were cheap knockoffs.
 This deceptive practice of passing off fake legs, lockdown bars, rails, etc. as "original" or "genuine" pinball parts is widespread, unfortunately.

 Our locally manufactured, laser-cut pinball legs, for example, are made from 4 mm steel.
 They are thicker and stronger than ANY "genuine" pinball legs (2.5 mm steel), and certainly stronger than knockoffs.
 They are not ribbed, as this isn't required for strength like it is with thinner steel, and are slightly less "splayed" (i.e. they're not "straight", but are angled out a little from the cabinet).
 Each leg is mated with a precision-threaded backing plate and matching bolts that simply can't work their way loose over time, ensuring strength and stability.
 We think our pinball legs look great and we know that they're far stronger and more stable than any other legs on the market.
-So...local jobs, immediate supply, and superior products - it's a no brainer, really.
+So...local jobs, immediate supply, and superior precision-made products - it's a no brainer, really.

 - We only use gold-leaf buttons for the flippers and lockdown-bar fire button.
 These don’t contain the micro-switch found in “standard” arcade buttons, and offer a ZERO DELAY response.
 They also have no “click” when pressed.
 You can choose to have illuminated or non-lit buttons if you wish.